Implementation is done through OS agent running on each Oracle Solaris host (LDOM/CDOM/Global Zone/Zone).

 In case of a cluster: add there cluster name and names of all nodes as well like: cluster1,node1,node2,cluster2,node...

-- Wait about 30 minutes, then Ctrl-F5 in your XorMon NG UI and you should see Hyper-V folder in the main menu
+- Wait about 30 minutes, then Ctrl-F5 in your XorMon UI and you should see Hyper-V folder in the main menu

 Monitored modes